Covid 19 coronavirus: Disease expert Michael Baker urges PM to 'pause for a few more days'

 Top epidemiologist Michael Baker says New Zealand is not ready to move to level 2 and his advice to the Prime Minister is to "pause for a few more days".

-This was because public complacency was a "major problem" at the moment,

-Ministers meet at 10.30 this morning for an extended Cabinet meeting to discuss the move out of level 3, and Jacinda Ardern will front media with the decision at 4pm.
+Ministers meet at 10.30 this morning for an extended Cabinet meeting to discuss the move out of level 3, and Prime Minister Jacinda Ardern will announce the decision at 4pm.

 READ MORE